OP 706 (Antabuse 250 mg)

 Antabuse is used in the treatment of alcohol dependence and belongs to the drug class drugs used in alcohol dependence.
 Risk cannot be ruled out during pregnancy.
-Antabuse 250 mg is not subject to the Controlled Substances Act.
+Antabuse 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - OP 706

 - 13.00 mm

 - Drugs used in alcohol dependence